DanieleSgroi/ARINC-568-TX/README.md

 # ARINC 568 TX
-Arduino based ARINC 561 and 568 Transmitter
+Arduino based ARINC 568 (or 561) Transmitter

 # DESCRIPTION
 This sketch demonstrates transmission of ARINC 568 (or ARINC 561) Distance Measurement Equipment (DME) slant-range data with an Arduino Pro Mini clocked at 16 MHz.